Useful Careers Advice Links

 The GOV.UK website (official guide to UK government services) has an extensive section on business and self-employment advice.
 It deals with financial issues, setting up, premises, tax, import and export and has specific advice for various industries, including the sale of goods and services.

-There are also a lot of regional business/enterprise support organisations and websites.
-If you google for your area plus business support/advice, you will find all the information you could possibly want.
+Furthermore, there are also many regional business/enterprise support organisations and websites offering career advice.
+Fo rexample, if you google for your area plus business support/advice, you will find all the information you could possibly want.
 Searching for “Wales business support”, for example, comes up with innumerable relevant hits, the top one being the Welsh Government site with advice on starting up, running and growing a business, finance, funding and support.

-On the Small Business website, you will find information on starting, financing and running a business.
-The site offers a blog, a news and a franchising section plus a “how-to hub”.
+In addition, on the Small Business website, you will find information on starting, financing and running a business.
+Comprehensively, the site offers a blog, a news and a franchising section plus a “how-to hub”.
 Well worth a visit if you’re thinking of starting up a business.

 Target Jobs provides in-depth careers advice, covering many different aspects from career planning over job applications and CVs; skills and competencies; psychometric testing; interview types, questions and techniques; networking and much more.
 The site also provides job profiles including that of a translator.
 Information provided: type of work, typical employers, education/training, skills.